Chryo12/warcraftwatch.github.io/README.md

-This is a new website i am working on in my spare time.
+welcome to Warcraft Watch the site is currently in development.